quasimik/HackathonBusApp/README.md

-# BusApp
+# BusBoss

 Node.js app to help improve bus provision for hackathons.

-Before running:
+Before running, use
 ```
 npm install
 ```
-in the project directory
+in the project directory to install npm dependencies.